sqlitecloud/sdk/GO/src/sqliteweb/README.md

 }
 ```

+## Admin

+The admin endpoints allow to manage the dasboard users in the auth server.
+See [doc files](/doc/admin/) for detailed info of each endpoint.

 ### Auth

+Authentication to the ADMIN REST API is done with the HTTP Basic Authentication, using the credentials configured in the admin section of the ini file.

+## Dashboard

+The dashboard endpoints expose the REST API used by the [SQLiteCloud Dashboard](https://dashboard.sqlitecloud.io).
+See [doc files](/doc/dashboard/) for detailed info of each endpoint.

+### Auth

-Authentication to the REST API is done with the help of JWT tokens.
+Authentication to the DASHBOARD REST API is done with the help of JWT tokens.
 JWT Tokens consist of 3 parts separated with a '.'.
 Every part is base64 encoded.
 Let's have a look at the following token:

 ```console
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2Mzc3NjEwNTUsImp0a